Queen Elizabeth II Siblings: How Princess Anne Holds Up The Crown

 It is also true that Queen Elizabeth might like holding the crown for a few more years if only to encourage more women rise to the top of the ranks — at any age.

 Over Queen Elizabeth’s career, she has seen many positions previously held by only men now being topped by women.
-For example, Queen Elizabeth is about to appoint the first woman in British history to head the prestigious police organization, Scotland Yard and The Met.
+Queen Elizabeth is about to appoint the first woman in British history to head the prestigious police organization, Scotland Yard and The Met.

 According to Royal Central, Cressida Dick was recommended by British Home Secretary, Amber Rudd.

 Nevertheless, if Queen Elizabeth does retire, she will still have plenty of fun.
-For example, Queen Elizabeth is set to meet the first woman in space, Valentina Vladimirovna (Tereshkova), no matter what.
+Queen Elizabeth is set to meet the first woman in space, Valentina Vladimirovna (Tereshkova), no matter what.

-Alternatively, if she retires, Queen Elizabeth might shake hands with Valentina Vladimirovna, but the queen would no longer be in charge of the full Buckingham Palace reception or the other official accouterments of royal hosting.
+Alternatively, if she retires, Queen Elizabeth might shake hands with Valentina Vladimirovna, but the queen would no longer be in charge of the full Buckingham Palace reception or the other official accoutrements of royal hosting.

 Regardless, even if she does decide to retire, Queen Elizabeth II’s siblings — especially Princess Anne — have been indispensable for her to hold up the crown as well as she has over the past 64 years.

-For example, when questions about Queen Elizabeth’s retirement started to look inevitable, a focus was placed on Princess Anne.
+When questions about Queen Elizabeth’s retirement started to look inevitable, a focus was placed on Princess Anne.

 In particular, Princess Anne has been credited as one of Queen Elizabeth’s most important siblings because of the large amount of royal duties she busies her schedule with — even in 2017.

-For example, Princess Anne went to 640 royal events in 2016, and averages around 500 per year.
+Princess Anne went to 640 royal events in 2016, and averages around 500 per year.
 In contrast, Express reported at the end of 2016 that Queen Elizabeth carried out “385 engagements compared to 337” in 2015.

-Other notable royals that help Queen Elizabeth hold up the crown through Royal Patronages includes her cousin, Princess Alexandra.
-Since around 1950, Princess Alexandra has taken on a number of royal duties, and currently she is an active royal with attendance at about 120 per year.
+Other notable royals that help Queen Elizabeth hold up the crown through royal patronages include her cousin, Princess Alexandra.
+Since 1950, Princess Alexandra has taken on a number of royal duties, and currently she is an active royal with attendance at about 120 events per year.

-Another famous member of Queen Elizabeth’s family that helped her hold up the crown was first cousin, Margaret Rhodes.
+Another famous member of Queen Elizabeth’s family that helped her hold up the crown was first cousin Margaret Rhodes.
 In particular, Margaret Rhodes held an extremely important role as a lady-in-waiting for the Queen Mother from 1992 until her death in 2002.

 Sadly, what members of the Republic Party in the U.K. might be overlooking is that Queen Elizabeth said she was stepping aside during the Christmas holidays due to a “heavy cold,” but it is also entirely possible that Queen Elizabeth was experiencing a time of extreme mourning.

-As previously reported by the Inquisitr, at the end of 2016, the world seemed focused on Queen Elizabeth’s physical health but forgot to take note of her spiritual strength.
+As previously reported by the Inquisitr, at the end of 2016, the world seemed focused on Queen Elizabeth’s physical health, but forgot to take note of her spiritual strength.
 Unfortunately, at the end of November, Queen Elizabeth’s lifelong best friend and first cousin, Margaret Rhodes, died.

 Whether or not the death of Princess Margaret Rhodes was a shock to Queen Elizabeth, it was no doubt a time of deep sorrow for Queen Elizabeth.
 In fact, it was pointed out that Queen Elizabeth rarely goes to funerals unless they are immediate family members — but she attended the funeral of Margaret Rhodes.